-Írskrabrunnur - the Well of the Irish is an ancient well on the west side of the Snæfellsnes peninsula, probably dating back to the Settlement of Iceland in the 9th century AD.
+Írskrabrunnur - the Well of the Irish is an ancient well on the west side of the Snæfellsnes peninsula in West-Iceland, probably dating back to the Settlement of Iceland in the 9th century AD.
+This travel-blog is a side-blog to my 5-part travel-blog series of the beautiful Snæfellsnes peninsula.

 You will find this old well at Gufuskálar by Útnesvegur road 574, heading towards Hellissandur village.
 Turn left onto a paved road by these 2 signs: Gufuskálavör and Írskrabrunnur.
 Let's visit these two places, first Írskrabrunnur well.